weiminghuaa/weiminghuaa.github.io/_posts/English/2022-06-12-english-time.md

 1. 那时
 at that moment
+at that time: At that time he had two helpers.

 1. 多年以前
 many years ago: The instrument was bought by my grandfather many years ago. years ago: Tony worked in a layer's office years ago

+1. 几年后
+in a few years: **In a few years** the small workshop had became a large factory which employed seven hundred and twenty-eight people.

 1. 最近
 recently / lately